-Figure 5.94.
+Figure 5.91.
 Jitter measurements.
 Scheme 3

-Figure 5.95.
+Figure 5.92.
 Test traffic menu

-- Send enable/disable test traffic generating. - Tx port select the port to generate test traffic at. - Frame frame size (any value in the range between 64 and 9600 bytes). - Duration duration of the test traffic generating. - Rate (L2) framed rate value specified in percent (F1), in kbps (F2) or in Mbps (F3). - Header switch to the Header menu. - ET time elapsed since the traffic generating has started. - RT time remained to the traffic generating finish.
+- Send enable/disable test traffic generating. - $\bullet$ Tx port select the port to generate test traffic at. - Frame frame size (any value in the range between 64 and 9600 bytes). - Duration duration of the test traffic generating. - Rate rate value is set in percents of the test traffic rate ( F1 ) or in kbit/s ( F2 ). - Header switch to the Header menu. - ET time elapsed since the traffic generating has started. - RT time remained to the traffic generating finish.

-5.17.1 Test traffic.
+5.18.1 Test traffic.
 MPLS settings

-Label stack and reception rules can be specified in the Label stack menu: $Tests \Rightarrow Test\ traffic \Rightarrow Header \Rightarrow Advanced \Rightarrow MPLS$.
+Label stack and reception rules can be specified in the Label stack menu: $Tests \Rightarrow Test \ traffic \Rightarrow Header \Rightarrow Advanced \Rightarrow MPLS$ .